demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Isolate_Device_README.md

 This playbook is one of the sub-playbooks in the containment plan.
-This playbook handles isolating the Endpoint as a crucial step in the containment action.
+This playbook handles isolating the endpoint as a crucial step in the containment action.

 ## Dependencies